-(i) Rowan is an individual with a disability who receives Social Security Disability on the sixth day of each month.
+- (i) Rowan is an individual with a disability who receives Social Security Disability on the sixth day of each month.
 He is served a three-day notice to pay rent or quit on the second day of the month, but is unable to pay until after the notice expires.
-As a result, the Owner files an unlawful detainer action.
+As a result, the owner files an unlawful detainer action.
 At trial, Rowan requests an accommodation to pay his rent on the sixth instead of the first, including allowing a late payment for the month at issue in the trial.
-The Owner should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068, and engaging in the interactive process under section 12066 as needed.

-(ii) Chelsea is an individual who developed a physical disability that made it difficult for her to work, and because of that missed two months rent.
-The Owner filed a successful unlawful detainer action.
-Chelsea partially moved out the day after the trial, but was unable, without help, to move some larger items (e.g. her couch, bed and dresser) to her new less expensive apartment.
+The owner must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12179, and engaging in the interactive process under section 12177 as needed. - (ii) Chelsea is an individual with a physical disability.
+The owner filed a successful unlawful detainer action unrelated to her disability.
+Chelsea partially moved out the day after the trial, but was unable, without help, to move some larger items (e.g. her couch, bed and dresser) to her new apartment.
 Because of the disability, she could not lift or carry anything heavy.
 She requested some additional time as a reasonable accommodation to arrange for help to move her furniture.
-The Owner should consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12068 (for example if the Owner has the capacity to leave the items in the unit for a period of time or if the unit is not re-rented), and engaging in the interactive process under section 12066 as needed.
+The owner must consider the request under these regulations, including considering whether it constitutes an undue financial or administrative burden as defined in section 12179 (for example if the owner has the capacity to leave the items in the unit for a period of time or if the unit is not rerented), and engaging in the interactive process under section 12177 as needed.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, and 12955, Government Code; Auburn Woods I Homeowners Ass'n v.
+Reference: Sections 12920, 12921, 12926, 12926.1, 12927, 12955, and 12955.3, Government Code; Auburn Woods I Homeowners Ass'n v.
 Fair Employment and Housing Com'n (2004) 121 Cal.App.4th 1578.

-§ 12066.
+§ 12177.
 The Interactive Process.